ajalt/clikt/docs/quickstart.md

 environment variables are all captured by gradle.
 All these limitations make the run task mostly useless for command line applications.

-An easier way to do development is to used the `installDist` task provided by the plugin.
+An easier way to do development is to use the `installDist` task provided by the plugin.
 This builds all the distribution scripts in your build folder, which you can then execute normally.
 See Clikt's [runsample][runsample] script for an example of this approach.